calvindotsg/portfolio-v2/README.md

 - Modern and Minimal bento-like, sleek UI Design
 - All in one page
 - Fully Responsive
-- Performances and SEO optimizations
+- Performance, Accessibility and SEO optimizations
 - Deployed on [Netlify](https://www.netlify.com/)

 ## Tech Stack